Korg Mini Pops: Minipops 7

 The Mini-Pops 7 released in 1966, featured 15 drums sounds and 20 patterns.
 It was the most used of all.
 French musician Jean-Michel Jarre used it throughout his breakthrough album, Oxygene.
-Some rhythms were achieved by overlaying two of the presets in a manner not intended by the machine's original design.
+Some rhythms were achieved by overlaying two of the presets in a manner not intended by the machine's original design, and "Parts V", "VI" and "VII" of Equinoxe featured the Rock 1 pattern.

-Aphex Twin used it on his album Syro, and in homage named his single "minipops 67 [120.2]".
+Aphex Twin used it on his album Syro, and in homage named a single "minipops 67 [120.2]".
 Echo and the Bunnymen also used the Mini-Pops 7 drum machine at the beginning of their career.

-Équinoxe Part V, VI and VII featured the Rock 1 pattern.

 A variant of this instrument was sold in the US under the Univox brand, as the Univox SR-95.
 This featured slightly different "Beguine" and "Slow Rock" rhythms, and was missing the rimshot of the Mini-Pops 7.